-We are offering ADSs.
-Each ADS represents of our class A ordinary shares, par value \$0.00002 per share.
-We anticipate the initial public offering price per ADS will be between US\$ and US\$.
+We are offering 106,000,000 ADSs.
+Each ADS represents three of our class A ordinary shares, par value \$0.00002 per share.
+We anticipate the initial public offering price per ADS will be between US\$17.00 and US\$19.00.

 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-We have submitted an application for the listing of the ADSs on the New York Stock Exchange under the symbol "BEKE".
+Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "BEKE".

 Following the completion of this offering, our outstanding share capital will consist of class A ordinary shares and class B ordinary shares.
-Mr. ZUO Hui, our founder and chairman of the board of directors, will beneficially own 885,301,280 class B ordinary shares and 547,348,915 class A ordinary shares, and will be able to exercise % of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming that the underwriters do not exercise their option to purchase additional ADSs.
-Holders of class A ordinary shares and class B ordinary share is entitled to each class B ordinary share is entitled to ten votes and is convertible into one class A ordinary share.
+Mr. ZUO Hui, our founder and chairman of the board of directors, will beneficially own 885,301,280 class B ordinary shares and 547,348,915 class A ordinary shares, and will be able to exercise 82.8% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming that the underwriters do not exercise their option to purchase additional ADSs.
+Holders of class A ordinary shares and class B ordinary shares have the same rights except for voting and conversion rights.
+Each class A ordinary share is entitled to one vote, and each class B ordinary share is entitled to ten votes and is convertible into one class A ordinary share.
 Class A ordinary shares are not convertible into class B ordinary shares under any circumstances.